apache/shardingsphere/document/current/content/manual/sharding-jdbc/configuration/config-java.en.md

     }

     private RegistryCenterConfiguration getRegistryCenterConfiguration() {
-        RegistryCenterConfiguration regConfig = new RegistryCenterConfiguration();
+        RegistryCenterConfiguration regConfig = new RegistryCenterConfiguration("zookeeper");//The type of registry center can be Zookeeper, Etcd and so on regConfig.setServerLists("localhost:2181");
-        regConfig.setServerLists("localhost:2181");
         regConfig.setNamespace("sharding-sphere-orchestration");
         return regConfig;